Last updated on 8th September 2023

 This makes responsibilities clear for internal teams while also informing clients who their main point of contact will be for the duration of the project.

-With Project.co, you can open as many projects as you like, and within those projects you can add specific team members and clients via the people tab.
+With Project.co, you can open as many projects as you like, and within those projects you can add specific team members and clients via the people tool.

-As soon as someone is added and their email icon is coloured green, that person will start receiving notifications every time a new comment is posted to the project.
+As soon as someone is added and you see the green ‘ON’ text next to their name, you’ll know that person will start receiving notifications every time a new comment is posted to the project.

 5. Agree on tools